 Coagulase negative staphylococcus: post operative, especially prosthetic joints.

-Pseudomonas aeruginosa: IVDA, especially in the sternoclavicular joint.
+Pseudomonas aeruginosa: IVDA, one of few who get sternoclavicular joint infections.
 Rheumatoid arthritis and IVDA are the main risks for getting the SC infected.

 Debridement, either with daily percutaneous taps or take them to OR for arthroscopic debridement (probably preferred), but you gotta wash it out.
 Even the SI joint (PubMed).
 Cefazolin or vancomycin is typical pending cultures and no history to suggest an unusual organism.